The Melting Pot

 Getting involved at The Melting Pot is easy.
 All you need is a heart to serve!
 We will equip and empower you to do the rest!
-Contact Ryan Schwanke at firstname.lastname@example.org to learn how you can be involved.
+Contact firstname.lastname@example.org to learn how you can be involved.

 MELTING POT OUTREACH ACTIVITIES

-English as a Second Language (ESL) Classes –Tuesdays and Thursdays (day and evening).
+English Classes - Tuesdays and Thursdays (day and evening).
 Help facilitate online language learning and engage in one-on-one conversations with our students to help them become successful communicators.
-No experience necessary.

-After School Program (ASP) – Mondays through Thursdays, from 4:00pm-5:30pm.
+After School Program - Mondays through Thursdays, from 4:00pm-5:30pm.
 Assist local refugee students from all over the world be successful in school by assisting with homework.
-No experience necessary.

 Kids Club - Saturdays from 10:00am-Noon - This is an outreach to refugee kids, ages 6 to 13 years old.
 Our focus is to help the kids to know about the word of God through songs, memory verse, Bible story, small group discussion, and games, so that they will be able to be drawn to the Lord Jesus Christ and believe in Him.